The Concept of Model and its Triple History

 The first meaning field goes back on the Greek word "metron" (yardstick, measure, boundary) and Latin "modus" (respectively in the reduction form: "modulus").
 The primary meaning is measure in a double meaning, as unit (content) and as measuring instrument (yardstick).

-The second meaning field goes back to the Greek word "typos" (form, sculpture, mould, figuration), Latin "forma" (figure, mould, casting) but not: type.
+The second meaning field goes back to the Greek word "typos" (form, sculpture, mould, figuration, type), Latin "forma" (figure, mould, casting; not: type).

 The third meaning field goes back to the Greek word "paradeigma", Latin "exemplar".
 It was used for small-scale representations of buildings, ships and machines, and in addition, for the (usually male) painter model.
 The use of architectural models is known since Herodotus (450 BC).
 The word was also used in the abstract.
 Aristotle criticizes in his "Metaphysics" (991a21) Plato's theory of ideas: "If you say, the ideas are models/or patterns (paradeigmata) and the other participates in them, then these are empty words and poetic metaphors" (viz. also 101a27).
 The theoritician of science Thomas S. Kuhn (1962) has forth-fished the word paradigm in the 50's, but in a very special meaning, approximately in the sense of "current opinion"; the culture-anthropologists speak of "belief system".